AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/03_match.rst

     }

 --------------------------------
-The "match" must be exhaustive
+The "match" Must Be Exhaustive
 --------------------------------

 - Needs to be **exhaustive**